Consensys/linea-voyager-snap/README.md

-# Linea XP Snap
+# Linea Voyager Snap

 View your Linea XP balance, Proof of Humanity status, and current LXP Activations right inside of MetaMask!

 ## Getting Started

-Clone the template-snap repository [using this template](https://github.com/MetaMask/template-snap-monorepo/generate) and set up the development environment:
+Clone this repository to your local machine and set up the development environment:

 ```shell
 yarn install && yarn start